christopherlii/finalproject2024/README.md

 2. as a user, I can log in to the site
 3. as a user, I can create a new session
 4. as a user, I can view all of the available sessions in a single list, as well as recent data
-5. as a user, I can see my own profile and others' profiles, and everybody's progress
-6. as a user, I can interact with a current session
+5. as a user, I can interact with a current session

 ## Research Topics

-* (6 points) Use a Front End Framework
-    * Using ReactJS
+* (5 points) Unit Testing with Puppeteer
 * (3 points) Unit Testing with JavaScript
     * Using Mocha and Chai to unit test
 * (2 points) tailwind.css
     * Use a CSS framework or UI toolkit, use a reasonable of customization of the framework (don't just use stock Bootstrap - minimally configure a theme)

-11 points total out of 10 required points
+10 points total out of 10 required points

 ## [Link to Initial Main Project File](app.mjs)

 ## Annotations / References Used

-none so far
+(https://tailwindcss.com/docs/) — for basically all CSS
+Homework #06 — Most of Auth + CSS for Auth and NavBar